coreyoconnor/sway-gnome/README.md

 --------------------------------------------------------------------------------

-Allows you to use [Sway](https://github.com/swaywm/sway), a tiling window manager, with GNOME 3 session infrastructure on NixOS.
+Allows you to use [Sway](https://github.com/swaywm/sway), a tiling window manager, with GNOME 3 session infrastructure on NixOS 26.05.

 ## Work in progress

+- Proper systemd integration.
+(Huge props to GNOME devs for making this work!)
+- Most gnome services available.
+- flatpack in gnome software
+- keyring integration

 ## What this enables

 A limited combination of sway and gnome.
 This creates a custom gnome session that starts most gnome services along with the sway window manager.

-Stuff that kinda works:

- * flatpack in gnome software
- * keyring integration

 The `gnome-control-center`, `Settings`, largely works as expected: